netfrei/forcube/docs/concept/metadata.md

 >Metadata is data providing information about data that makes findable, trackable and (re)usable.
 It can include information such as contact information, geographic locations, details about units of measure, abbreviations or codes used in the dataset, instrument and protocol information, survey tool details, provenance and version information and much more.

-The recommended set of paratext data will be discussed at the beginning of the NFDI4SD in workshops and expert consultations.
+The recommended set of paratext data will be regularly discussed by the NFDI4SD in workshops and expert consultations.
 Metadata will satisfy the required core (e.g. Dublin core,  Datacite and OpenAIRE).
 We, therefore, apply the proposal of [Datacite](http://schema.datacite.org/meta/kernel-4.3/doc/DataCite-MetadataKernel_v4.3.pdf).
-We share the experience that in the important data aggregation such as the definition of metadata, standardised ontologies only play a subordinate role so far.
-A standardisation of terminology and meaning will still be a tightly controlled part of the data preparation process.
+We share the experience our data aggregation that oversize sets of metadata and standardised ontologies only play a subordinate role for the disciplines.
+A standardisation of terminology and meaning will still be a closely controlled part of the data preparation process.

 ## Ontologien / CIDOC / Referenzdaten

-NFDI4D wird ein reichhaltiges Portfolio von machinell verarbeiteten Ontologien zur Verfügung stellen (vergleichbar mit [Achres](https://arches.readthedocs.io/en/latest/ontologies-in-arches/)), z.B.
-CRM (Conceptual Reference Model ([CIDOC](http://www.cidoc-crm.org/))).
-Das von NFDI4D bevorzugte bottom-up Modell der semantischen Frameworks und ihrer inferentiellen Verarbeitung sieht immer ein Prüfung ihrer Anwendungsbereiche durch die Projekt selbst vor.
-Die darauf aufbauenden machine learning algorithmen müssen immer ihre Qualitätsmetriken am annotierten Referenzdatenbeständen ausweisen.
-Diese Referenzdaten sind selbst im Idealfall publizierte, manuell von den Forschern ausgewählte und geprüfte Forschungsdaten.
+NFDI4D will optionally provide a rich portfolio of machine processed ontologies (comparable to [Achres](https://arches.readthedocs.io/en/latest/ontologies-in-arches/)), e.g. CRM (Conceptual Reference Model ([CIDOC](http://www.cidoc-crm.org/)).
+The bottom-up model of semantic frameworks and their inferential processing preferred by NFDI4D always provides for a review of their application areas by the project itself.
+The machine learning algorithms based on this model must always show their quality metrics against the annotated reference data set.
+These reference data are themselves ideally published research data, manually selected and checked by the researchers.

-Following considerations might be taken into account:
+Following considerations will be taken into account:

   - Paratext data will best be coded as [JSON-LD](https://json-ld.org/) format, which as a lightweight Linked Data format allows a standardized API for complex hierarchical data structures.
 Its standards are ideal for an interoperable API, REST-services and Web interface.[^ld]Transformations into other formats and standards are planned.
   - Core metadata, as required by ZENODO and generic data repositories, will be included in the set of metadata.